evieteru/T-Homework_2/README.md

 o Return true if student ID was found. o Return false if student ID was not found

-//what if studentID has int?? can we use .get() => memory location is better so we use equals() to help cover objects identical or not. get() can only do only exit, True & false
+//what if studentID has int?? can we use .get() => 1. if ID is an int, then we can use it to compare.
+Otherwise, if ID is not prim int, equal() is better.
+Search student class -> super -> id.
+Alos, memory location is better so we use equals() to help cover objects identical or not. get() can only do only exit, True & false
 Update student: (Evie)